DevOpsPlayground/Hands-on-with-AWS-Lambda/README.md

 # Lab-001 - Build Static Website with s3 Bucket

-__Goal:__ Create a static website using s3 bucket

-__AWS Services:__ S3 (Static Web hosting)
+__Goal:__ Create a static website using s3 bucket __AWS Services:__ S3 (Static Web hosting)

+The purpose for this lab is to create a static website which will form the base for the later labs.
+During the lab you will create a S3 bucket and upload the files that you download from GitHub for this playground and upload them to the S3 bucket.
+You will then enable the S3 Static Web Hosting on the bucket, which will provide you with an endpoint from which you can continue the labs.

+The diagram below shows the architecture for this lab.
+We will be only using the S3 service and placing some files with into a S3 bucket.

 ![lab-001 Static Website](https://raw.githubusercontent.com/ForestTechnologiesLtd/devopsplayground11-lambda/master/diagrams/pg11-lab-001.png)